Despedida (Julieta Venegas song)

 "Despedida" (English:"Farewell") is a song by Mexican singer-songwriter Julieta Venegas.
 It is released as the second single on 11 May 2010 from the album "Otra Cosa".
 This song was inspired by the Mexican singer-songwriter José Alfredo Jiménez.
 "Despedida" entered the Latin Pop Airplay and received positive reviews considered the best song from her album.
-The song has 2 different versions of the music video, one for Europe and the other to America.
+The song has 2 different versions of the music video, one for Europe and the other to the Americas.

 Song information

-The song was written by Julieta Venegas and musically is a mixture of Ranchera and Pop.
+The song was written by Julieta Venegas and musically is a mixture of Ranchera and Latin pop.

 It was released on iTunes in digital download on May 11, 2010.
 Days later, the singer announced her retirement from the stage to focus on motherhood.
 Julieta Venegas was inspired to create this song in the Mexican composer José Alfredo Jiménez told herself.

 The song is saying goodbye to someone in good shape, without rancor or hatred, if it did not work better to say goodbye.

 Several newspapers and music magazines as Rolling Stone Mexico cataloged "Despedida" as the best song of "Otra Cosa".

 As part of promoting the song, this summer launched a call Julieta called "Haz Otra Cosa Este Vernano", one divided into three categories: Remix and video that were to develop a remix and a clip of the single and Campaign which was rated the best idea to publicize the song.
 The winning video was uploaded on the official site on YouTube.

 The song entered the Latin Pop Airplay in the position #35.
 The song has no promotion, just appearing one week in the Mexican radio.